How This Work Begins

 About Us

-We’re Francisco and Amia, a husband-and-wife team based in Northfield Vermont.
+We are Francisco and Amia, a husband-and-wife team based in Northfield, Vermont.

-We’ve spent years working with dogs whose behavior doesn’t fit neatly into traditional training models—and with people who want more than surface-level solutions.
+For years, we’ve worked with dogs whose behavior didn’t fit neatly into traditional training models—and with people who wanted more than instructions or techniques.

 Why We Do This Work